Molson, Washington

 Molson is in Okanogan County, Washington, United States.
 By road, the community is 15.1 miles east of Oroville.
 The ghost town of Old Molson is 1.7 miles south of the Canada–United States border.

 Name origin

-Molson was founded in 1900 by promoter George B. Meacham, and investor John W. Molson, a member of the Molson beer brewing family, and officer of the Molson Bank.
+Molson was founded in 1900 by promoter George B. Meacham, and investor John W. Molson, a member of the Molson family, and officer of the Molson Bank.

 Mining boom & bust

 The Molson post office was established July 14, 1900, with Walter F. Schuyler as first postmaster.
 That year, the population peaked at about 300.
 Erected were three general stores, a drugstore, three saloons, dance hall, livery, blacksmith, assay office, and hotel.
 A newspaper, attorney, and doctor, served the community.
 Having invested $170,000, the Molson company withdrew backing.
 In June 1901, only 12 residents remained.
 The Hotel Tonasket, named after Chief Tonasket of the Okanogan people, comprised three stories and 34 rooms, burned to the ground in 1924.
 Limited mining continued intermittently in the area until 1938.